DylanCkawalec/warp-engine/README.md

 Notes
 - The A2A client expects a POST ${WARP_ENGINE_API_BASE}/a2a/complete endpoint and returns JSON with an "output" field.
 Adapt client.py to your API.
 - Cache is stored in data/cache.json with job records.
+Each job includes timings per agent and metrics over input/output text.